stanford-ssi/balloons-Parafoil/parafoil-avionics/parafoil_avionics/readme.md

  FAQ
  - If PlatformIO couldn't find a library, click "PlatformIO>Rebuild C/C++ Project Index (Autocomplete, Linter)"
  - Stage and commit changes before pushing by clicking the file counter in the bottom right corner (it should say "[#] files"), adding relevant files, adding a commit message, and clicking "Commit".
 Push by clicking the arrows and clicking the up arrow when the menu comes up.
 (Make sure to pull first!)
+ - If opening the terminal in PlatformIO hangs, go to the packages menu and reinstall "platformio-ide-terminal"

 ### *Last Updated: 3/15/18 @ 9:45PM*